Sreelakshmi-rv/Sreelakshmi-rv/README.md

 # Hi, I'm Sreelakshmi RV

-I'm a data analyst and ML engineer who enjoys building systems that actually do something useful.
+I build end-to-end ML systems, mostly in NLP, multi-agent AI, and semantic search.
 Recently graduated with an MSc in Data Analytics and Computational Science from Digital University Kerala.
-Before that, I spent two years at Wipro as a media analyst, which is where I got hooked on working with messy, real-world data.
+Before that, I spent two years at Wipro as a media analyst, which is where I got comfortable working with messy, real-world data.

-Most of my work sits at the intersection of NLP, multi-agent systems, and applied machine learning.
 I like projects that have a clear problem to solve, not just a dataset to run models on.

 ---